marctrommen/docarchive_scan_client/README.md

 ## Preconditions / Required Programs

 The *Scan Client* uses heavily additional applications.
-Therefore these applications need to get already installed:
+Therefore these applications need to get installed as follows:

 ### Installation of Python3